Before submitting an application for a residence permit on behalf of a highly skilled migrant, your organisation must be a recognised sponsor.

 Costs of the procedure

-A fee is charged for an application for recognition as sponsor.
-Your organisation has to pay a fee when submitting the application for recognition.
+A fee is charged for an application for recognition as sponsor, payable upon submission of the application.
 Your organisation must pay a fee for each category for which the organisation wants to be recognised.
 If the organisation does not pay the fee, the IND will not process the application.
 The organisation will not receive a refund if the application is rejected.

 Duration of the procedure